Kodkollektivet/documents/meetings/meeting-items_2019-10-22.md

 ### §44 President & Vice
 - Innovation Lab
 - Wadur meeting
+- Date for myCareer (Nailing the job interview event)
+- Date for Visma
-- Dates of possible events
+- Dates for Lunch Lectures and new topics
 - SPIIK cooperation as they want to make a LAN

 ### §45 Upcoming activities/events